nburgess/spud/src/markup/song3.md

 ---
-title: "Song 2"
+title: "Song 3"
 date: "2017-08-21"
-track: "purplecat"
+track: "distancia"
 ---

 General Information, this is song 2